illustration of a shadow of a head, inside it multiple levels in a pyramid structure to show this blog is about developing high potential talent

 1. There’s a huge volume of people.

 It can be overwhelming to look at the entire population of individual contributors to spot leadership potential.
 That’s why so many companies rely on managers to identify high-potential leaders (see next point).
-But you can put a number of systems in place, such as scalable assessments, that supplement manager ratings and help you look quickly and broadly across your individual contributors.
+But you can put a number of systems in place, such as targeted, scalable assessments, that supplement manager ratings and help talent professionals look quickly and broadly across the organization to understand talent strengths and gaps.

 As mentioned above, many companies rely on managers to identify leadership potential.
-After all, managers are the only ones who have really seen these employees in action.
+After all, managers see these employees in action.
 But most managers haven’t had any training on how to look for potential, avoid biases, and differentiate against performance and readiness.
 Without the right training and accountability, managers will fall back on the way they know best: looking at performance in the current role to determine potential for growth.

 3. No clear definition of leadership potential.

-It’s common that managers aren’t using one clear, agreed-upon definition for what it means to have leadership potential.
+Managers rarely have a clear, agreed-upon definition for leadership potential.
 So, they’re each left to come up with their own definition, which introduces inconsistency and inefficiency.
-This also makes your identification process ripe for bias as most managers will simply pick people who remind them of themselves or of other current leaders.
+This also makes your identification process ripe for bias as most managers will pick team members who remind them of themselves or of other current leaders.

 4. Training isn’t focused on leadership.